 In New Zealand AFB it is the most serious honeybee disease beekeepers need to manage.

-AFB is caused by the bacterium Paenibacillus larvae and exists in two forms (the spore form and the vegetative form), both of which are microscopic in size.
+American Foulbrood (or AFB) is a highly infectious bee disease caused by the bacterium Paenibacillus larvae.
+AFB exists in two forms (the spore form and the vegetative form), both of which are microscopic in size.
 These spores can survive outside a honeybee colony for over 35 years and can withstand very high temperatures, including boiling water.

 When a hive becomes infected, in most cases, it is because a beekeeper has cross-contaminated it with honeybees, honey or equipment from another hive with the disease.